kurtlawrence/papyrus/docs/modocs/cmds.md

 different REPL sessions all sharing the same compilation cycle.
 This can be useful to switch contexts if need be.

+There is also a `clear` command which can be used to clear the previous REPL inputs.
+It supports glob patterns matching module paths, for example `:mod clear test/**` will clear all inputs under the module path `test/`. _`:mod clear` clears all previous REPL input in the **current module**._

 ## Static Files
 The `static-files` command allows the importing of file-system based rust documents into the REPL compilation.
 Rust files must be relative to the REPL working directory, and will be imported using